An overview of Koopman-based control: From error bounds to closed-loop guarantees: Bilinear EDMD with control: Methods and finite-data error bounds

 Although the established proportional error bounds from SafEDMD and kernel-based EDMD have the same structure, they have different properties.
 While SafEDMD allows the use of user-chosen lifting functions $\Psi$, a rigorous error bound on the projection error is missing.
 In addition, the established proportional bound on the learning error holds only with high probability, where the constants $\bar{c}_x$ and $\bar{c}_u$ may be conservative in general.
 In contrast, the kernel-based approach yields a deterministic proportional bound on the full residual error stemming from the learning \emph{and} the projection error.
 However, the approach relies on data-dependent kernel-based lifting functions whose dimension scales with the data size and, thus, may be impractical for real-world systems.
 Therefore, it is crucial to derive the Koopman-based surrogate depending on the use case.
 Although the derived error bounds may be hard to compute in practice for general (unknown) nonlinear systems, they offer an explicit dependence on system and data parameters.
 Thus, those error bounds offer qualitative insights and guidelines for the estimation and identification of Koopman-based surrogate models for control.
+Here, we note that the particular algorithm used for computing the error bounds is not decisive for establishing closed-loop guarantees.
+Rather, it is the underlying structural properties that enable such guarantees.
+Therefore, any method that yields \emph{proportional} error bounds for the bilinear surrogate model, as in~\eqref{eq:proportional-error-bound-discussion}, can be employed for a controller design with closed-loop guarantees.